flowthought/legacy-website/tasks.md

 # Tasks

-Things to do for transitioning from dev to production:
+Prerequisites for transitioning from dev to production:
  -  Minify css
+ -  Host local website under locahost so that paths relative to root work correctly